 Dr. STONE Season 3 release date prediction: Is 2022 possible?

-As of the last update, TMS Entertainment or any company related to the production of the anime has not officially confirmed the Dr. STONE Season 3 release date.
-Nor has the production of another Dr. STONE sequel been announced.
+As of the last update, TMS Entertainment or any company related to the production of the anime has not officially confirmed the exact Dr. STONE Season 3 release date.
+However, the production of another Dr. STONE sequel has been announced.

 Once the news is officially confirmed this article will be updated with the relevant information.

-In the meantime, it’s possible to speculate about when, or if, the Dr. STONE Season 3 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Dr. STONE Season 3 premiere date will occur in the future.

 From a financial perspective, Blu-Ray/DVD disc sales are no longer the biggest factor in determining an anime’s financial success (or lack thereof; the first season only sold 628 copies in its first week).
 Instead, the anime industry focuses on generating good streaming revenue by being popular on Crunchyroll and FUNimation (which are merging in 2021).

 TMS Entertainment is fairly well known for doing multiple seasons for anime series they produce.
-For their 2021 production schedule, the only project announced so far besides Dr. STONE: Stone Wars is Burning Kabaddi and Don’t Toy With Me, Miss Nagatoro (both come out April 2021).
+For their 2021 production schedule, the only project announced so far besides Dr. STONE: Stone Wars is Megalobox Season 2: Nomad, Detective Conan movie 24, Fruits Basket Season 3, Burning Kabaddi and Don’t Toy With Me, Miss Nagatoro (all come out April 2021).

 Seirei Gensouki: Spirit Chronicles, Beyblade Strive Series, and a Shenmue anime adaptation are also in the works, but the premiere time frames haven’t been announced.
 (Hopefully, their subsidiary Telecom Animation Film will squeeze in the Tower of God Season 2 anime into their production schedule.)

-Therefore, in the best-case scenario, the Dr. STONE Season 3 release date will be in 2022 or beyond.
+Therefore, in the best-case scenario, the Dr. STONE Season 3 release date will be in early 2022.